davidelbeze/v2midi_polishing/MIDIvideo_dataset/video_generation/README.md

 - MP4 video files that are synchronized with the input MIDI data.
 - A neatly organized output directory that corresponds to the structure of the input dataset.

-## Notes

-This code is designed for large-scale video processing and requires significant computational power, typically run on multi-GPU systems or supercomputers.
-It is a part of the V2MIDI project, which aims to create AI-generated videos synchronized with MIDI-based music.

 ## Requirements